privorum/privorum_website/content/_index.md

 # Privorum - A Blockchain Development Company.

-## Privorum was founded in the year 2020 in Amsterdam and is a dedicated lab of R&D experts for Blockchain technologies.
+## Privorum was founded in the year 2020 in Amsterdam by Thomas and is a dedicated R&D lab for Blockchain technologies.
 It offers a full range of services which include architecture design, blockchain consulting, support and maintenance, services and applications development and smart contracts.

 .